 Founded in 1903, the Mendota Yacht Club is the oldest sailing club on Lake Mendota and Dane County.
 Lake Mendota is recognized as one of the best, if not the best, inland lake in the county for sailboat racing.
 As a member club of Inland Lake Yachting Association (ILYA) we routinely host regattas for all scow classes.
 We’ve had our share of members who have achieved regional, national, and Olympic recognition whose sailing roots are anchored here.

 Our fleets consist of one design scows and keelboats.
-We race on Wednesday and Friday evenings and Sunday mornings.
+We race on Wednesday evenings and Sunday mornings.
 If you’re an experienced skipper or crew, someone who just discovered the fun of sailboat racing, or someone who just wants to talk shop with sailors, you’ll find opportunities for developing your skills at MYC!

 Our club is more than just racing; we host fun events and regular after race parties during the season at a variety of venues.
 Because our club is a volunteer run organization, there are plenty of opportunities to get involved and meet other members.
 In fact, many of our members are also members of the Four Lakes Ice Yacht club and would be happy to introduce you to the fun of soft and hard water sailing!